pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/DEVELOPMENT.md

 -   Build without entitlements, inject entitlements at codesigning.
     The driverkit entitlements (e.g., `com.apple.developer.driverkit`) requires a proper provisioning profile which you cannot create it unless you gained DriverKit framework capability from Apple.
-    Developing driver extension without the capability, build your code without entitlements, and inject entitlements at codesigning stage.
+    If you want to develop driver extension without the capability, build your code without entitlements and inject entitlements at codesigning stage.